|Nutrition Facts (per serving)|

 |Saturated Fat 0g||0%|

 |Total Sugars 1g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Mint-coriander chutney is a basic and easy-to-make condiment that is perfect for using as a dipping sauce with cutlets and samosas or to serve with main-course dishes like biryani.
-Throw together and grind a few simple ingredients -- including mint, coriander, garlic and chilies -- and in 15 minutes you'll have a tasty condiment to use with many Indian dishes -- like crunchy mint chutney veggie sandwiches.
+Mint-coriander chutney is a basic and easy-to-make condiment that is perfect for using as a dipping sauce with cutlets, kebabs, and samosas or to serve with main-course dishes like biryani.
+Throw together and grind a few simple ingredients–including mint, coriander, garlic and chiles—and in 15 minutes you'll have a tasty condiment to use with many Indian dishes, like crunchy mint chutney veggie sandwiches.

-- Cut the roots off the coriander as well as any thick stalks from the mint and discard.
-You should now have enough coriander and mint to loosely fill 1 1/2 to 2 cups with each.
+Cut roots off of coriander, as well as any thick stalks from the mint and discard.
+You should now have enough coriander and mint to loosely fill 1 1/2 to 2 cups.

-- Peel the garlic and ginger and remove the stalks from the green chilies.
+Peel garlic and ginger and remove stems from green chiles.